cmpt276-G7/project/README.md

 -should work on interfacing, routes (users can't access other private stuff)

--need to familiarize more with Koala API specifically with facebook auth tokens
+~~-need to familiarize more with Koala API specifically with facebook auth tokens~~

--start to do basic API calls on "news feed"
+~~-start to do basic API calls on "news feed"~~

+##### Remarks (Nov 9):

+-really need to start work on layout (should ask the group.... if they feel like working on it.......)

+-need to study callbacks (URL) and api calls more... probably need to store all credential data in a DB for calls from pages other than auth/:provider to auth/:provider/callback

+-thus, more migrations!!